hayu/dyno/README.md

-# Learning html with javascript and css, and its equivalent in coffeescript
+# Learning html with javascript and css, and their equivalents in coffeescript
 # The coffeescript files have to be compiled with "-b -o dist" flags

 # Hello World